IntEL4CoRo/binder.intel4coro.de-deploy/docs/03-gpu-time-slicing.md

 ```

 In this example output, the cluster has 3 physical GPUs in total — meaning at most 3 users can run GPU sessions simultaneously before time-slicing is applied.

+> **GKE with autoscaling**: If your GPU node pool has `--min-nodes 0`, idle nodes are automatically reclaimed by GKE.
+When no user pods are running, the GPU nodes will not exist and this command will show no GPU resources.
+The nodes (and their GPUs) will only appear after a user pod is scheduled and triggers the autoscaler to provision a new node.

 ### Apply Time-Slicing Config